 The agile test automation pyramid is a strategy that attempts to turn all of this around–literally.

 Turning Things Around

 One key thing to note is that traditional automation was often a one-tool operation, with Mercury/HP commercial tooling (Quick Test Professional or QTP) leading that space.
 The agile approach is tool agnostic, but also aggregates tools that are appropriate for each layer.
-Therefore no “one size fits all” thinking is allowed.
-For example, as of this writing, these are commonly used tools at each tier:
+Therefor no “one size fits all” thinking is allowed.
+For example, as of this writing, these are common used tools at each tier: